Frostbite: Care Instructions

 • Apply aloe vera to your skin as directed by your doctor.

-• Do not smoke.
-Smoking can interfere with healing.
+• Don’t smoke, vape, or use other tobacco or nicotine products.
+They can interfere with healing.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 • Avoid alcohol.
 It can slow recovery.